ManasaAmar/Text-Processing-NLP/README.md

 4. Stemming & Lemmatization
 5. Handling Negations & Spelling Corrections

-This notebook is useful for data preprocessing in NLP tasks such as:
+This notebook is useful for data preprocessing in NLP tasks such as Spam filtering, Search engines (improving relevance), Sentiment analysis (analyzing user opinions)
-Spam filtering
-Search engines (improving relevance)
-Sentiment analysis (analyzing user opinions)

 Contributing
 Feel free to fork this repository and submit pull requests to improve the content!